mthomas46/Hackathon/cats_effect_crud_demo/README.md

 **Goal:** Demonstrate that an AI-powered planning ecosystem can take a simple project description and produce a comprehensive, stakeholder-ready development roadmap in seconds.

 **What You're Seeing:**
-- Input: *"Cats Effect API expansion for CRUD user endpoints with MongoDB and Elm"*
+- Input: *"Cats Effect API expansion for CRUD user endpoints - user management and collaboration service with M..."*
 - Output: 7 comprehensive reports totaling 200+ pages of analysis
 - Time: < 60 seconds
 - Accuracy: 90%+ confidence with validated service dependencies